contsili/meg-pipeline/docs/source/9-dashboard/data_quality_dashboards.rst

         return results

-The script processes all the .con files, calculating the average and variance of each signal.
+This script processes all `.con` files, calculating the average and variance of each signal.
 It also checks the date to see if it falls within a specified threshold.

 .. code-block:: python

     def process_con_file(file_path):
         # Load the .con file using MNE
-        # 3 set to be the Threshold
-        s = 3
+        threshold = 3  # Set the threshold
         raw = mne.io.read_raw_kit(file_path, preload=True)
         raw.pick_types(meg=True, eeg=False)

         # Get data for all channels
         data, times = raw.get_data(return_times=True)
         # Calculate average and variance across all channels
-        avg = (np.mean(data)) * 1e15
+        avg = (np.mean(data)) * 1e15  # Convert to femtotesla
         var = np.var(data)
+        status = [
-        status = [(f"🟢 In the threshold" if avg < s else f"🔴 Above the threshold")]
+            f"🟢 In the threshold" if avg < threshold else f"🔴 Above the threshold" ]

         return avg, var, status

-It creates a .csv file with the results and graphs to display the numerical values.
+The script generates a `.csv` file with the results and creates graphs to display the numerical values.

 .. code-block:: python

     def save_results_to_csv(results, output_file):
         # Ensure the directory exists
         os.makedirs(os.path.dirname(output_file), exist_ok=True)